I’m going to share three super easy tests that’ll help you catch the three most common engineering math mistakes.

 #1 Careless math errors

-- Write down wrong numbers
+- Jotting down the wrong numbers

-- Forget negative signs
+- Forgetting negative signs or units

 What to do to avoid careless math errors?

-- Take your time in problem-solving.
+- Take your time with problem-solving.

 - Review your work from start to finish.